Clarity

 What size should a favicon be?

 The minimum favicon size is 16×16 pixels, but you should generate multiple sizes for modern browser and device support.
 Use 16×16, 32×32, and 180×180 (Apple Touch Icon) as a baseline.
 For PWA/Android support, also include 192×192 and 512×512.
+Google specifically requires a multiple of 48×48px for favicons to appear in search results.
+Start with a 512×512px source image and use a generator like RealFaviconGenerator to create all required sizes automatically.

 What format should a favicon be?